 Once you have decided on your plans for the day in Venice, the secrets from this book will add something special to your visit.
 It varies from a garden which can only be visited on appointment to a hidden symbol in a church.
 The secrets are spread all over Venice, but practically organized by neighbourhood.

 This beautiful book gives you a glimpse at the interiors of Venetian palazzos.
 You will find large format pictures of the interiors of museums such as Ca d’Oro or Ca’ Grimani, but also of many private homes.
 They show a mix of historical 19th century buildings to contemporary renovations that blend old and new.
 The private residences are not accessible to the public, but you’re bound to find plenty of inspiration for new palazzos to visit on your next trip.

 Finally, it’s time to create your own guide book of Venice.
 This Moleskine City Notebook is ideal for this and it’s the perfect size to carry with you during the day.
 It has a map of Venice and an overview of the vaporetto lines.
 The most important are the 76 empty pages where you can list your own favourite shops, restaurants, musea and so on.
 I personally never travel without it.
 Whenever I come across something intriguing, nice or I taste some good food, I write it down.
 I have been using this notebook for many years and it’s now my personal source of inspiration.

 Besides all the interesting facts in these books, there is also plenty of information available online.
-On this page, I share with you my favourite bookmarks on Venice.
-I hope all this information helps you to prepare your trip.
+You can for instance start to plan your transporation with my ‘A practical how-to guide on transportation in Venice‘.
+Or you can check my favourite bookmarks on Venice for relevant information.
+I hope all this helps you to prepare your trip.
 If you still have questions, feel free to contact me.

 Now that you have prepared all the practical elements for your trip, you can immerse yourself even further by reading a novel which is set in Venice.